 High hemoglobin count occurs less commonly because:

-- Your red blood cell production increases to compensate for chronically low blood oxygen levels due to poor heart or lung function.
+- Your red blood cell production increases to make up for chronically low blood oxygen levels due to poor heart or lung function.

 - You've taken drugs or hormones, most commonly erythropoietin (EPO), that stimulate red blood cell production.
-You're not likely to get a high hemoglobin count from EPO given to you if you have chronic kidney disease.
+You're not likely to get a high hemoglobin count from EPO given to you for chronic kidney disease.
 But EPO doping — getting injections to enhance athletic performance — can cause a high hemoglobin count.